DEV SITE .48

 Realists like to find practical solutions to problems using tools, technology and skilled work.
 Realists usually prefer to be active in their work environment, often do most of their work alone, and enjoy taking decisive action with a minimum amount of discussion and paperwork.

-Entry - Clothing Technologist
+Entry / Progression - Clothing Technologist

 Most entrants hold a relevant degree in production engineering, chemistry or physics.
 Post-graduate courses in textile technology are available.
 It is possible to work your way up from operative and technician level jobs to become clothing technologist/managers.